Jump Ahead To:

-We’re about to take you on a journey, exploring both the old and the new, uncovering what exactly makes Virginia such a great state to call home (oh, and by way of introduction, we’re Bellhops—movers in Virginia, Richmond movers, Arlington movers, Fairfax movers, and Alexandria movers and throughout the country).
+We’re about to take you on a journey, exploring both the old and the new, uncovering what exactly makes Virginia such a great state to call home (oh, and by way of introduction, we’re Bellhop—movers in Virginia, Richmond movers, Arlington movers, Fairfax movers, Midlothian movers, and Alexandria movers and throughout the country).

 It’s too bad we’re not talking about West Virginia today, we could have opened this section up with John Denver’s iconic song “Take Me Home”…